Lelieur/MiniGame_ShadowsOfMoria/README.md

 ## **Credits**

-Developed by Lucas Lelieur and Aaron Ferrer.
+Developed by Lucas Lelieur and Marta Quiroga.